Queen Elizabeth's High School: Extracurricular activities

 Cricket, rugby, football, and athletics are the main boys' sports, and hockey, netball, tennis and athletics the main girls' sports.

 Inter-school matches are played against other grammar schools in Lincolnshire, and a few public schools and secondary modern schools.

 Debating teams have won local competitions, including the Youth Speaks Competition, and have competed in a national competition.

-Awards and recognition
+Ofsted inspections and school performance

-An Ofsted inspection in 2008 described the school as "outstanding".
+An Ofsted inspection in 2006 described the school as "outstanding".
 The 2021 inspection however described the school as "requires improvement".

 League tables for Lincolnshire released by the BBC rate Queen Elizabeth's High School overall 10th: ratings based on English Baccalaureate results place the school joint ninth, for A/AS-level points per pupil third, and adjusted for Value Added nineteenth.
 The BBC A-Level league tables rank the school second best in Lincolnshire.